Litter (rescue basket): Uses

 After the person is secured in the litter, the litter may be wheeled, carried by hand, mounted on an ATV, towed behind skis, snowmobile, or horse, lifted or lowered on high angle ropes, or hoisted by helicopter.

 Litters are used to rescue victims in confined spaces, such as inside a ship or a cave network.
 Litters used in surface water rescue are equipped with floats.
 Litters used in mountain rescue usually are equipped with a cover or other material to protect the person from falling rocks.
 Litters used in search and rescue often can be disassembled for easier carrying.
 Some litters can be mounted on a wheel.

 Stokes basket

 A Stokes basket, also called a Stokes stretcher or Stokes litter, is a metal wire or plastic litter widely used in search and rescue.
-Its key feature is that it can be disassembled for transport in backpacks or by pack horse.

 Originally designed by Charles F. Stokes, these baskets have been notorious for spinning under the downdraft from the rotating helicopter blades.
 Design improvements have included using multiple attachment points, separate hold-down cables, and powered extension hoists to help save more lives.
 Recently the U.S. Navy has used the Stokes basket to transport patients through narrow corridors and doorways.